 - Create an action or select an existing action.
 Make sure it is an event-based action.

-You can add up to 5 tasks per action to follow-up on your research and survey responses.
+You can add up to 5 tasks per workflow to follow-up on your research and survey responses.
 Each task type is capable of solving an array of problems.
 You can use the search bar at the top to search your available tasks.
-Here are just a few examples:
+Below are the tasks available to use in your workflows.

 - Tickets Task: NPS Detractors could trigger high-priority support tickets.